eduribeirocampos/Path-Planning---Highway-driving/README.md

 To conclude the project is necessary reach the goals according to the project [rubric](https://review.udacity.com/#!/rubrics/1971/view).

-The unput README File from udacity with a lot of instructions about the projecy is [here](./Udacity_README.md)
+The input README File from udacity with a lot of instructions about the project is [here](./Udacity_README.md)